 Ultimately, it is not the country itself, but rather the demand on the market and the business environment, that determines whether a startup can be successful.
-While the product demand is market driven, various criteria can be used to compare the business environment internationally: On the one hand, there is the Ease of Doing Business Index of the World Economic Forum, which compares countries according to different market entry and company operation related criteria on an annual basis.
-In Asia-pacific countries, Singapore has always ranked among the leaders over the past few years, followed by South Korea and Australia.
-On the other hand, surveys among business founders reveal perceptions on the startup environment in different countries.
-These surveys do not only give better insights into the working environment, but also show individual reasons for founding a startup.
-According to one of those surveys, only 28.9 percent of 2,000 entrepreneurs in India said that the reason for starting a business was the lack of alternatives in the labor market.
+While the product demand is market driven, various criteria can be used to compare the business environment internationally: On the one hand, there is the Ease of Doing Business Index of the World Economic Forum, which compares countries annually according to criteria related to different market entry and company operation.
+In Asia Pacific countries, Singapore has always ranked among the leaders over the past few years, followed by South Korea and Australia.
+On the other hand, surveys among business founders have revealed perceptions on the startup environment in different countries.
+These surveys do not only give better insights into the working environment, but also show individual drivers for founding a startup.
+According to one of those surveys, only 28.9 percent out of two thousand entrepreneurs in India said that the reason for starting a business was the lack of alternatives in the labor market.

-In summary, as a result of the growing globalization and digitization, new startups will continue to emerge all over the world and Asia-Pacific countries in particular will be the focus area for future startups.
+Overall, new startups will continue to emerge all over the world as a result of the growing globalization and digitization and Asia Pacific countries, in particular, will be the focus area for future startups.